-Basically the ISEE is a parameter used by Italy’s government and public administration to gauge the overall economic situation of a household.
+The ISEE is a parameter used by Italy’s government to assess the overall economic situation of a certain household.
+Photo by Andreas SOLARO

-It takes a variety of factors into account, though it is for the most part based on the ages, annual income, assets and any physical disabilities of the members of a household.
+Various factors are taken into account when calculating this nymber, though it is for the most part based on the ages, annual income, assets and any physical disabilities of the members of a household.

-You could think of the ISEE as a sort of ‘financial ID card’, which states your household’s level of wealth and financial security.
+You could think of the ISEE as a sort of ‘financial ID card’ which quickly shows your household’s level of wealth and financial security.

 Sooner or later, all Italian residents end up crossing paths with the ISEE, usually when accessing means-tested government financial subsidies.